Yossi Mor: Concerts production

 Mor is a productive musical producer.
 Among the rest, he has produced performances for many artists over the years.
 In 2014 Mor produced the Mar'ot (Mirror) performance for Kobi Aflalo.
 In 2015 he produced the Into Your World performance by Rotem Cohen.
 In 2016 he produced the I Never Imagined show, also by Rotem Cohen.
 In 2017 Mor produced the acoustic show UNPLUGGED for Shiri Maimon.
 In 2020 Mor has musically produced the International Women’s day show, featuring top Israeli female artists, including: Rita, Sarit Hadad, Yardena Arazi, Gali Atari, Eden Ben Zaken, Nasrin Kadri, Shiri Maimon, Netta Barzilai, and others.
 The show was cancelled due to the Coronavirus outbreak in Israel.
 In 2021 Mor has musically produced Zehava Ben’s show, after Zehava won the “Big Brother” show.
 During that year Yossi produced the “LIVE & PARTY” performance for Shiri Maimon, and the "Toda SheBat Le-Khayay" ("Thank You For Coming Into My Life") tour of Kobi Aflalo.

 Mor is creating music using Ableton software.
-He used it to produce the concerts of Ishay Ribo, Roy Zu-Aretsand Guy Zu-Aretz, Zehava Ben and others.
+He used it to produce the concerts of Ishay Ribo, Roy Zu-Arets and Guy Zu-Aretz, Zehava Ben and others.
 Mor is teaching music production using this software.